-McGrath is a small rural community that sits equidistance from Anchorage and Fairbanks where Interior Alaska meets Southwest Alaska.
-Not connected to the Alaska road system, the community enjoys a quiet, wilderness lifestyle with occasional bursts of activity brought by major sporting events in the winter.
+McGrath is a small rural community that sits equidistance from Anchorage and Fairbanks, where Interior Alaska meets Southwest Alaska.
+Not connected to the Alaska road system, the community enjoys a quiet, wilderness lifestyle with occasional bursts of activity brought in by major sporting events in the winter.

 About McGrath (Upper Kuskokwim Athabascan: Tochak’)

 Situated inside an oxbow of the Kuskokwim River, McGrath is uniquely surrounded almost entirely by the river.
 The small town is accessible by scheduled flights and air taxis, or by traveling by dogsled or snowmachine on the Iditarod National Historic Trail.

 This remote and friendly town is home about 300 residents, with just 15 miles of dirt road and visitor services including a couple of lodges, restaurants, bars, and a grocery store.
 During the summer, popular activities include boating, hiking, hunting, and fishing.
 McGrath comes alive in the winter due to its location on the Iditarod National Historic Trail, making it a checkpoint for three major sporting events that take place on the trail.
 The McGrath Museum is dedicated to the rich history of the town and houses permanent displays on mining and the Iditarod Trail.

 The Iditarod National Historic Trail extends from Seward to Nome, passing through McGrath mid-way.
 The trail is 1,000 miles long and reached its peak in usage in the early 1900s when freight shippers, mail haulers, miners, and passengers relied on dogsleds to reach the gold rushes of Interior Alaska.
 The demand for accommodations quickly resulted in a string of roadhouses and dog kennels along the trail at a convenient day's journey, roughly 20 miles apart.